OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Native Code

-While analysing an Android application's native library using Ghidra, cross references can be obtained similarly to Java, i.e, by right clicking the desired function and selecting **Show References to**.
+Similarly to Java analysis, you can also use Ghidra to analyze native libraries and obtain cross references by right clicking the desired function and selecting **Show References to**.

 <img src="Images/Chapters/0x05c/ghidra_native_xrefs.png" width="500px"/>